How to Get a Head Start on College Before You Even Apply

 Build Extracurriculars That Actually Matter

-Extracurricular activities serve two purposes: they make your application stronger, and they help you discover interests beyond academics.
-But not all extracurriculars are created equal.
+Extracurricular activities serve two purposes: they strengthen your application, and they help you figure out what you actually like beyond academics.
+But not all extracurriculars carry equal weight.
+Depth matters more than breadth.

-What works: Activities where you show initiative, leadership, or depth.
+What works: Activities where you show initiative, leadership, or measurable output.
 Running a coding club, organizing a science exhibition, leading a community service project, participating in Olympiads or national competitions, writing for the school magazine, or building something tangible (an app, a robot, a community garden).

 If you’re interested in collaborative projects during school, the best tools for collaborative projects guide covers free platforms that make group work actually manageable.